Instructor:

 connected to your school community.

-Join out class Remind page with code
+Join our class Remind page with code

 COURSE DESCRIPTION